SoheilSalmani/royale-stats/README.md

 A website to visualize statistical data from Clash Royale.
 The website uses RoyaleAPI.

 **Note:** The endpoint `/popular/decks` has been removed in RoyaleAPI v3.
-As a result, the Top Decks section no longer displays anything.
-In addition, we have limited the statistics on US players since the API no longer retrieves global data.
+As a result, the *Top Decks* section no longer displays anything.
+In addition, we have limited the retrieved data on US players since the API no longer retrieves global data.

 ## Import the website data into MongoDB